villehelin/painikepeli/readme.md

 ## How to run the application

-First `git clone` the repository and run these commands in separete command lines
+First `git clone` the repository and run these commands in separate command lines

 ```
 cd frontend && npm install && npm run start